ipcamit/algo_sedwick_python/Notes.md

 3. Depth First search: DepthFirstPaths implements simple depth first search as shown  in lecture

    - python3 DepthFirstPaths.py tinyG.txt

-4- Breadth First search: implemented distanceto too
+4. Breadth First search: implemented distanceto too

   - python3 BreadthFirstPaths.py tinCG.py

-5- Connected components: python3 ConnectedComponents.py tinyG.txt
+5. Connected components: python3 ConnectedComponents.py tinyG.txt

-6-
+#### Directed Graphs

+All the files can be run similarly as above, contains 3 DG, tinyDG, tinDG2, tinDG3.
+Which ones needed for the job, needed to be checked manually.
+BarebonesWebCrawler was simple implementation of Breadth first web crawler, it works but barely!